 Kellein, T. (1995).
 Fluxus.
 London: Thames and Hudson Ltd.

 With Fluxus the space is important for influencing the work, taking the performativity out of a conventional theatre and repositioning it in an everyday space, to, as Kellein notes, “[break] away from the aesthetic and cultural controls that had been imposed” on art (Kellein, 1995, p.
 119).
-The use of the Round Tower naturally allows for a fresh eye to be exalted on our installations, as I believe this area is a microcosm of Portsmouth as a city.
-By performing at the Round Tower means the local public will experience this area not only absorbing Fluxus work, but allows for the space to perform, the weathering and history of the buildings to be appreciated and played with in the installations.
-Without these raw elements the actor would be constrained to the semiology of a conventional performance and theatrical space, which is not what the Postdramatic marries.
+The use of the Round Tower naturally allows for a fresh eye to be applied to our installations creating a microcosm of Portsmouth as a city.
+The local public will experience this area not only absorbing Fluxus work, but allowing for the space to perform; the weathering and history of the buildings to be appreciated and played with in the installations.
+Without these raw elements the actor would be constrained to the semiology of a conventional performance and theatrical space.
 The space allows for the audience to congregate and watch from no specific auditorium, the arches create natural rooms allowing the audience to view inside but also inviting them to step inside and experience the actor’s installation and the inside of the Round Tower provides an immersive space for the silent disco to involve the audience.

 We have planned for the timing of dusk to hit the performance, so that during the duration of the piece the light will fade so that the audience have another experience of the space and with relation to the city this will portray the idea the city never sleeps.